Chinatowns in Canada: Edmonton

-Chinatown and Little Italy is a business revitalization zone (BRZ), created by the City of Edmonton, roughly comprising the informal Chinatown and Little Italy ethnic enclaves in the city's inner neighbourhoods.
-The boundaries of the BRZ includes only the "commercial strips" within those enclaves, and the BRZ itself strattles the official neighbourhoods of McCauley and Boyle Street.
+Chinatown and Little Italy is a business improvement area (BIA), created by the City of Edmonton, roughly comprising the informal Chinatown and Little Italy ethnic enclaves in the city's inner neighbourhoods.
+The boundaries of the BIA includes only the "commercial strips" within those enclaves, and the BIA itself straddles the official neighbourhoods of McCauley and Boyle Street.

 Calgary

 The Chinatown in Calgary is the largest in Alberta.
 It spans 1 St E westward to 10 St W and from the Bow River southward to 4 Ave SW.
-This Chinatown consists of a large shopping centre called Dragon City Mall and a Calgary Chinese Cultural Centre located at 1 St SW.
+This Chinatown consists of a large shopping center called Dragon City Mall and a Calgary Chinese Cultural Centre located at 1 St SW.
 Nearly all of this is post-1930s, as Calgary's original Chinatown was little more than a handful of "Chinese and Western" restaurants in the same area, without the historic Chinese-ethnic residential-commercial quality of more historic Chinatowns like those in Vancouver and Victoria.
-This city also has a Japantown on 29th Street SW.

 Lethbridge

 Lethbridge has the remains of a once thriving Chinatown.
 The Kuomintang and Chinese Freemasons buildings are about all that remain on 2 Ave South near 4 Street South.
-By the 1960s, Chinese residents began moving out of the area, and by the end of the 20th century, all but one resident — Albert Leong, owner of Bow On Tong — had moved out, and Chinatown was reduced to one block with only a handful of buildings.
+By the 1960s, Chinese residents began moving out of the area, and by the end of the 20th century, all but one resident—Albert Leong, owner of Bow On Tong—had moved out, and Chinatown was reduced to one block with only a handful of buildings.